lisa-lumos/Snowflake/11-security.md

 Snowflake strongly recommends that at least all users with the ACCOUNTADMIN role be required to use MFA.

 ### OAuth
 OAuth is an open standard protocol that allows users to grant access to their protected resources on one website to another website/application without sharing their credentials.
-It is commonly used for authorization and secure access to APIs.OAuth uses tokens (access tokens & refresh tokens) to provide secure and limited access to the protected resources.
+It is commonly used for authorization and secure access to APIs.
+OAuth uses tokens (access tokens & refresh tokens) to provide secure and limited access to the protected resources.
 The access token allows the client application to make authorized requests to the resource server on behalf of the user.

 Snowflake supports the OAuth 2.0 protocol for authentication/authorization using one of these:
 - Snowflake OAuth